WisconsinAIVision/UniversalFakeDetect/README.md

 pip install torch torchvision
 ```

-## Pretrained model

-- The pretrained weights for the linear probing model can be found here: [link]()
-- Download and save the model in the `checkpoints` folder.

 ## Data

 - Of the 19 models studied overall (Table 1/2 in the main paper), 11 are taken from a [previous work](https://arxiv.org/abs/1912.11035).
 Download the test set, i.e., real/fake images for those 11 models given by the authors from [here](https://drive.google.com/file/d/1z_fD3UKgWQyOTZIBbYSaQ-hz4AzUrLC1/view) (dataset size ~19GB).